stlgithub/dataportfolio/PowerBI/PowerBI_3/README.md

 ### 1. Data preparation

-Firstly I used Power Query to transfrom all of the individual lake columns in the dataset into rows.
+For data preparation I simply used Power Query to unpivot all of the individual lake columns in the dataset into rows.

+Secondly, I made sure the Year column was in the format of Date as opposed to Whole Number.

 ### 2. Matrix and Conditional Formatting

-Then I created a matrix to visualise the ice coverage by lake and year.
+I created a matrix to visualise the maximum ice coverage for each lake by year.
-Using conditional formatting I made it so that the color of the ice coverage would change between five different colors, based on selected variables.
+Using conditional formatting I made it so that the color of the matrix would change between five different shades of blue, based on the ice coverage.
+The values for the different shades were 0-24.99, 25-49.99, 50-74.99, 75-99.99, and 100.

 ### 3. Dashboard elements